 - Kim Possible is positively lousy with Diabolical Masterminds—except that none of them are actually any good at it.

 - Number One, leader of F.E.A.R., in Birdman.

 - Lawrence Limburger from the original Biker Mice from Mars series.
-Voiced by W Morgan Sheppard.
+Voiced by William Morgan Sheppard.